Experience Pennsylvania Dutch Country with Our Guide to the Best Things To Do

 Sight & Sound Theatre

 At this grand, 2,000-seat venue, Bible stories are brought to action-packed life on a 300-foot stage built to accommodate sets four stories tall.
 A brand new show debuts each year, with performances scheduled from early March through early October.
 You’ll be mesmerized by the costumes, the live animals and the state-of-the-art effects.
+Be sure to ask your innkeeper about getting 10% off by booking through us.